sepehrpg/cryptoPrediction/README.md

 ---

-## 📄 Final Notes

-- Each model is encapsulated in its own class.
-- Evaluation is based on real-world values by reversing scaling.
-- The notebook includes visualizations of actual vs. predicted prices.

-> This project provides a clean, extendable pipeline for experimenting with various regression techniques on time-series data, particularly in financial markets.

----

 ## 📜 Personal Reflection

 As someone who is relatively new to the field of machine learning and time-series forecasting, I openly acknowledge that my **lack of deep knowledge in several key areas** has affected the final performance of this project.